nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 * 1a.
 The criteria is missing from the given input.

-    * 1a1.
-ResearchRoster shows a message indicating the filtered list is empty.
-    * 1a2.
-ResearchRoster shows an empty filtered list.
+    * 2a1.
+ResearchRoster shows an error message.

       Use case restarts.

 * 2a.
 No person records that matches the criteria.

     * 2a1.
+ResearchRoster shows a message indicating the filtered list is empty.
-ResearchRoster shows an error message.
+    * 2a2.
+ResearchRoster shows an empty filtered list.

       Use case ends.